 Besides having several uses in the medical field, activated charcoal can store gasses like hydrogen and methane.
 It can also help purify air, metals, and water.
 It’s how companies can remove caffeine to produce decaffeinated coffee, and it can also whiten teeth.
 Activated charcoal is also a primary ingredient in respirators, and many farmers use it to remove pesticides or as a soil enricher.

 Activated Charcoal for Dogs: What You Should Know

 If your pet has ingested any one of several poisons like paint thinner, rat poison, grapes, or chocolate, administering activated charcoal as soon as possible can help prevent the toxins from being absorbed into the body.
 It’s especially helpful when you cannot induce vomiting, but you must administer several doses, and you should immediately contact the veterinarian.

 The activated charcoal’s large surface area is extremely rough and negatively charged.
 It grabs and holds positively charged microscopic toxins and doesn’t let the body absorb them.
-Instead, the charcoal passes through the system with the toxins and exits in the feces.
-You’ll know when the treatment runs its course because the manure will be black.
+Instead, the charcoal passes through the digestive system with the toxins and exits in the feces.
+You’ll know when the treatment runs its course because their waste will be black.

-Veterinarians usually dispense activated charcoal depending on the dog’s weight, and you should contact your vet to get the proper dose before you need it.
-However, there are some rules of thumb.
+Veterinarians usually dispense activated charcoal depending on the dog’s weight, and you should contact your vet to get the proper dose before you use it.
+However, there are some rules of thumb to follow.

 When you are supplying charcoal for other reasons or general health, you may need far less.
 If the dog is taking another type of medication, the activated charcoal may absorb that as well, preventing the dog from getting the medicine it needs.